Energizing A Sustainable Future: The 29Th World Gas Conference Opens In Beijing

 Energizing a Sustainable Future: The 29th World Gas Conference Opens in Beijing

-Following the speeches, Mr. Cao Yujun, Chair of the NOC, invited Yin Li, Secretary of the Beijing Municipal Committee of the CPC; Yin Yong, Mayor of Beijing; Li Yalan, President of the IGU; Wan Jinsong, Deputy Director of the National Energy Administration; Li Xiaolong, Vice Minister of Housing and Urban-Rural Development; Dai Houliang, Chairman of CNPC; and Patrick Pouyanné, Chairman and CEO of TotalEnergies, to jointly inaugurate the opening ceremony.
-As the countdown reached zero, the main screen lit up with the words“WGC2025 Officially Opens,” and the venue erupted in enthusiastic applause-marking the official launch of the 29th World Gas Conference.
+Following the speeches, Mr. Cao Yujun, Chair of the NOC, invited Yin Li, Secretary of the Beijing Municipal Committee of the CPC; Yin Yong, Mayor of Beijing; Li Yalan, President of the IGU; Wan Jinsong, Deputy Director of the National Energy Administration; Li Xiaolong, Vice Minister of Housing and Urban-Rural Development; Dai Houliang, Chairman of CNPC; and Patrick Pouyann, Chairman and CEO of TotalEnergies, to jointly inaugurate the opening ceremony.
+As the countdown reached zero, the main screen lit up with the words 'WGC2025 Officially Opens,' and the venue erupted in enthusiastic applausemarking the official launch of the 29th World Gas Conference.

 The 29th World Gas Conference (WGC2025) is presented by the International Gas Union, hosted by Beijing Gas Group, and exclusively organized by Capital Convention & Exhibition Group.